Meet Your Team & Crew

 At age 56, with a burning ambition to do something completely different, Phil announced his departure from the Reece Group and founded his own four-man rowing team, Team Tyne Innovation, with the goal of competing in the world’s toughest row, the 3,000 mile Talisker Whisky Atlantic Challenge.

-Despite facing extreme weather conditions and intense physical challenges in January 2019 Team Tyne Innovation crossed the Atlantic Ocean in 42 days 10 hours and 26 minutes, a new world record time for a mixed four.
+Despite facing extreme weather conditions and intense physical challenges, Team Tyne Innovation crossed the Atlantic Ocean in 42 days 10 hours and 26 minutes, a new world record time for a mixed four.

-Jack has 8 years of rowing experience, and has competed in rowing tournaments as far away as South Korea (DGIST2017).
+Jack Hopkins has eight years of rowing experience, and has competed in rowing tournaments as far away as South Korea (DGIST2017).
 Jack was member of the 1st VIII at Darwin College, Cambridge, and was the Sports Officer for the college.

-His most recent expedition was an Atlantic crossing in 2018-19 in 40 days as part of team Atlantic Discovery.
+In 2018, Hopkins crossed Atlantic in 40 days as part of team Atlantic Discovery.
 Previously, Jack broke the Concept2 world record for distance on a rowing machine as part of a small mixed team.

-Allan Huntly 52 retired firefighter now runs a plumbing and heating business.
-Married with 2 daughters and a very understanding wife.
+Allan Huntly, a 52 year old retired firefighter, runs a plumbing and heating business.
+He is married with two daughters and has a very understanding wife.

-Interests include lifelong motorcyclist, having ridden round Australia and toured extensively through Europe now taking part in motorcycle enduro.
+He is a lifelong motorcyclist, has ridden round Australia and toured extensively through Europe now taking part in motorcycle enduro.

-Flying hang gliders and microlights since his early twenties has flown extensively around the world.
+Flying hang gliders and microlights since his early twenties, he has flown extensively around the world.
+The team is hoping his understanding of wind will pay dividends when the the mercury plummets in the Northwest Passage.

-I’m Kenneth Valles and I am an alpinist, author, and researcher from the United States.
-Born and raised in the wilderness of Colorado, I began climbing at a young age, amassing experience across a variety of mountaineering disciplines, including wilderness medical response.
-Over the following two decades I had the chance to lead numerous mountaineering expeditions on six continents, summiting peaks in many of the planet’s great ranges including the Andes, the Himalayas, and the Canadian Rockies.
+Kenneth Valles is many things – an alpinist, author, and researcher from the United States.
+Born and raised in the wilderness of Colorado, he began climbing at a young age, amassing experience across a variety of mountaineering disciplines, including wilderness medical response.

-I grew up in the Okavango Delta in northern Botswana where I learned to love nature and the outdoors.
+From his early days growing up in the Okavango Delta in northern Botswana, he fell in love with nature and the outdoors.

-I developed a liking for endurance sports in my late teens and was part of a 4-person team which attempted to cross the Okavango Delta by foot.
+As a teenager, he developed a liking for endurance sports and was part of a four-person team that attempted to cross the Okavango Delta by foot.
+So, he is no stranger to human powered endeavours.

 Ocean Rower / GP

-In the past 20 plus years most of my free time was consumed by rugby.
-I would’ve loved to play professionally but injuries over the years have taken its toll.
-Other hobbies include kayaking, mountain climbing, cycling and music.
-I’m an adrenaline junkie with a love for any outdoor activity, especially with a bunch of friends.
+Kritzinger grew up playing rugby but has since picked up kayaking, mountain climbing, cycling and music.
+He is an adrenaline junkie with a love for any outdoor activity, especially with a bunch of friends.

 Robert Andrew Strachan

-Robert is a 39 year old personal trainer and strength and conditioning coach based in Aberdeen, Scotland.
-He has worked in the fitness industry for nearly 15 years and has experience rowing on and off the water for over a decade.
-He currently rows at Aberdeen Boat Club.
-He is one of the only people to have unsuccessfully taken part in the Talisker Atlantic Challenge, attempting it in 2015/16, but he certainly has some interesting tales to tell from that experience.
+Robert Andrew Strachan is a 39 year old personal trainer and strength and conditioning coach based in Aberdeen, Scotland.
+He has worked in the fitness industry for nearly 15 years and is sharing his experience by training the Northwest Passage crew.

-In 2003, Philip Als rowed into the history books and the Guinness Book of Records by becoming one of the first Barbadian ocean rowers to successfully cross the Atlantic in the 2003 Woodvale Atlantic Rowing Challenge.
+In 2003, Philip Als rowed into the history books and the Guinness Book of Records by becoming one of the first Barbadian ocean rowers to successfully cross the Atlantic.

 Along with fellow rower Randal Valdez, the Barbadian rowing duo “Team Rowing Home”, undertook the 3,000 nautical mile row across the Atlantic, starting in La Gomera in the Canary Islands.